ptpro3/jekyll-now/_posts/2017-2-3-Project-Luther.md

 The results returned a very small p-value (order of 1e-9), suggesting that the data was indeed heteroskedastic.
 For this reason I applied the box-cox transformation to the feature columns, and used Log(`AdjGross`) as the target value.
 These changes improved the adjusted R-squared to 0.825, and reduced the skew.
 Finally, I applied the Elastic Net regularization process to the model for optimization of coefficients.
 My final model produced a Mean Squared Error of 0.545.

 To see what kind of predictions this model would provide, I ran it on the 3 new sequels in 2017.

+#### 2017 Sequels - Predictions:
 - _Underworld: Blood Wars_ on Jan 6
-..* Predicted Gross $3.6M
+..- Predicted Gross $3.6M
-..* Actual as of 2/1 $16.6M
+..- Actual as of 2/1 $16.6M
 - _xXx: The Return of Xander Cage_ on Jan 20
-..* Predicted Gross $752M
+..- Predicted Gross $752M
-..* Actual as of 2/1 $35.8M
+..- Actual as of 2/1 $35.8M
 - _Resident Evil: The Final Chapter_ on Jan 27
-..* Predicted Gross $150M
+..- Predicted Gross $150M
-..* Actual as of 2/1 $29.8M
+..- Actual as of 2/1 $29.8M

 ### Thoughts
 The above results, I would say, mostly do not seem reasonable.
 My next steps on the model for this project would be to pinpoint what's causing the extreme values in the above prediction.
 Looking back at the statsmodels output for summary statistics on my model is a great starting point.